vacp2p/vac.dev/vac.md

 These principles act as tools.
 Tools for thinking, for communication, and for decentralized decision making.
 They keep us honest about where we are failing short of our vision.

-The full list can be found here: [Vac Principles](vac.dev/principles).
+The meaning of these principles are elaboarted on here: [Vac Principles](vac.dev/principles).

 ## Projects